-The Authority held a stock value of £497k at the start of the year.
-The value reduced to £399k as at 31^{st} March 2015, following the issue of stock items during the year.
+The Authority held a stock value of £399k at the start of the year.
+The value increased to £983k as at 31^{st} March 2016, mainly due to the grant from the Department for Communities and Local Government (DCLG) of a smoke and CO2 alarm stock valued at £703k, offset by movement in stock levels following the issue of stock items during the year.